Kyle Lowry: 2014–15 season: first All-Star selection

 The Raptors and Lowry continued their strong play into the next season, and the team once again emerged as a top seed in the Eastern Conference.
 On November 7, 2014, Lowry became the team's all-time leader for triple-doubles with a 13-point, 10 assist, and 11 rebound performance in a win against the Washington Wizards.
 It was Lowry's sixth career triple-double and his fourth as a Raptor, passing Damon Stoudamire, who had the previous franchise record of three.
 On December 3, he scored a career-high 39 points on 13-of-22 shooting in a win against the Utah Jazz.
-On January 5, 2015, Lowry was named the Eastern Conference Player of the Month for December 2014, making him only the second Raptor, after Chris Bosh, to receive this recognition.
-Lowry averaged 22.3 points, 8.9 assists, and 4.2 rebounds during the month, winning Player of the Week during the first week and helping lead the Raptors to an 11–4 record.
+On January 5, 2015, Lowry was named the Eastern Conference player of the month for December 2014, making him only the second Raptor, after Chris Bosh, to receive this recognition.
+Lowry averaged 22.3 points, 8.9 assists, and 4.2 rebounds during the month, and was named player of the week during the first week and helping lead the Raptors to an 11–4 record.
 On January 22, 2015, Lowry became a first-time All-Star when he was announced as an Eastern Conference starter in the 2015 NBA All-Star Game.
 He became only the third Raptor to be voted in as a starter, after Vince Carter and Bosh.
 On February 5, 2015, the NBA announced that Lowry would also participate in the 2015 NBA All-Star Weekend Skills Challenge as part of the NBA All-Star Weekend.
 Lowry finished the All-Star game with 10 points, a team-high eight assists, three rebounds and four steals in a loss to the West, completing his first in-game dunk since 2009.

 On March 16, 2015, Lowry recorded his seventh career triple-double with 20 points, 11 rebounds, and 10 assists in a 117–98 win over the Indiana Pacers.
 The Raptors finished the 2014–15 season with a franchise-best 49–33 record, fourth in the East and first in the Atlantic, but were swept in the first round by the Washington Wizards, despite entering the series with homecourt advantage.
 Lowry averaged 17.8 points, 6.8 assists and 4.7 rebounds in 70 games during the regular season, but a disappointing 12.3 points, as well as 4.8 assists, and 5.5 rebounds, in the playoffs, with many questioning his health during the series.